ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 R Reset settings
 R will set all preferences to default settings, it also clears the SSID and password.

-U Demo mode (U1000)
+U Demo mode0 - 999 (U100)
-In demo mode the speed of a second is accelarated.
-U1000 is good start value.
+In demo mode the speed of a second is accelerated.
+With U100 a second takes 100 ms and time runs 10 times faster.
+Values between 0 and 999 msecs can be entered.

 V Normal, Extreme or Ultimate mode